|

 through forest than UHF.

-The radio protocol we selected is APRS, which stands for
+The radio protocol we selected is APRS, which

 Automatic Packet Reporting System.
 More information on this in the Technical Background.
-This system

 has been in use for many years worldwide, and has a proven track record

-:) And, it is fully open source, so there is a large source of
+:) And, it is fully open source, so there is a large source

 hardware and firmware available, for very reasonable prices.

-It is important that the transmitted packets are as
+It is important that the transmitted packets are

 short as possible.
 Reason is that the shorter the packet, the best